 PHINMA Solar was incorporated and registered with the SEC on July 26, 2013.
 Its primary purpose is to construct, develop, own, operate, manage, repair and maintain wind power generation plants, to generate electricity from such power plants and to market and sell the electricity produced thereby.
 On January 30, 2017, PHINMA Solar's BOD approved the amendment of the Articles of Incorporation to change the corporate name to PHINMA Solar Energy Corporation, to include in its primary and secondary purposes the development, operation and maintenance of solar power generation plants and the development of solar products and to increase the number of directors to nine.
 The amended Articles of Incorporation were issued by the SEC on June 27, 2017 while the Certificate of Registration was issued by the BIR on June 30, 2017.
-PHINMA Solar started commercial operations on April 26, 2018.
+As at November 6, 2018, PHINMA Solar has completed the installation of its first Solar Photovoltaic Rooftop System in Cagayan de Oro.

 On June 29, 2011, the Parent Company entered into a 50-50 joint venture agreement with AC Energy Holdings, Inc. (AC Energy) to form South Luzon Thermal Energy Corporation (SLTEC), the primary purpose of which is to generate, supply and sell electricity to the public through the operation of a 2 x 135 MW coal fired power plant in Calaca, Batangas.
 SLTEC was incorporated on July 29, 2011.
 The construction, testing and commissioning of the first unit of SLTEC Circulating Fluidized Bed Coal-fired Power Plant was completed during the first half of 2015 and started its commercial operations on April 24, 2015.
 The second unit started its commercial operation on February 21, 2016.
 On December 20, 2016, the Parent Company sold 5% interest in SLTEC to Axia Power Holdings Philippines Corporation (APHPC), which also purchased a 15% interest in SLTEC from AC Energy.
-The current ownership structure of SLTEC is as follows: 45% PHINMA Energy, 35% AC Energy, and 20% APHPC.
+The current ownership structure of SLTEC is as follows: 45%

+PHINMA Energy, 35% AC Energy, and 20% APHPC.
 The registered office address of SLTEC is KM.
 117 National Road, Phoenix Industrial Park Phase II Puting Bato West, Calaca, Batangas.

 The Parent Company has 50% interest in ACTA Power Corporation (ACTA), a joint venture with AC Energy.
 ACTA is engaged in the business of owning, developing, constructing, operating and maintaining power generation facilities as well as generation and sale of electricity.
-ACTA was incorporated on February 9, 2012 and has not started commercial operations as at May 7, 2018.
+ACTA was incorporated on February 9, 2012 and has not started commercial operations as at November 6, 2018.

-One Subic was incorporated and registered with the SEC on August 4, 2010 to engage in the business of owning, constructing, operating, developing and maintaining all types of power generation plants.
-On November 18, 2010, PHINMA Energy and One Subic entered into a PAMA wherein PHINMA Energy administers and manages the entire generation output of the 116 MW diesel power plant in Subic, Olongapo City.
+One Subic Power was incorporated and registered with the SEC on August 4, 2010 to engage in the business of owning, constructing, operating, developing and maintaining all types of power generation plants.
+On November 18, 2010, PHINMA Energy and One Subic Power entered into a PAMA wherein PHINMA Energy administers and manages the entire generation output of the 116 MW diesel power plant in Subic, Olongapo City.
 The PAMA became effective on February 17, 2011.
-On May 12, 2014, PHINMA Power purchased from Udenna Energy Corporation (UDEC) the entire outstanding shares of stock of One Subic.
-Prior to the acquisition, One Subic was a wholly owned subsidiary of UDEC, a company incorporated and domiciled in the Philippines.
-On January 23, 2017, One Subic's BOD approved the amendment of the Articles of Incorporation for the change in the primary purpose to include exploration, discovery, development, processing, and disposal of any and all kind of petroleum products.
+On May 12, 2014, PHINMA Power purchased from Udenna Energy Corporation (UDEC) the entire outstanding shares of stock of One Subic Power.
+Prior to the acquisition, One Subic Power was a wholly owned subsidiary of UDEC, a company incorporated and domiciled in the Philippines.
+On January 23, 2017, One Subic Power's BOD approved the amendment of the Articles of Incorporation for the change in the primary purpose to include exploration, discovery, development, processing, and disposal of any and all kind of petroleum products.
 The amended Articles of Incorporation were approved by the SEC on June 19, 2017.
-On November 6, 2017, the BOD approved the amendment of the Company's AOI to include in its primary purpose the lease and/or sublease of its real, personal property, and/or its premises or a portion thereof.
-The amended AOI were approved by the SEC on December 28, 2017.